RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 ![Figure 6: Initial TD3 evaluation - Learning Curve](../plots/TD3-Learning-curve_-Average-over-10-trials2025-08-05_15_20_33.png)

+Figure 6 presents the acumulated per-episode reward; demonstrating the training variance.
+Simple moving average is used to demonstrate the learning trend.
 The learning curve illustrated in figure 6 demonstrates that a 256-256-128 network architecture provided sufficient capacity for learning complex locomotion patterns.
 Yielding a stable solution within one million time steps and a model complexity comparable to the reinforce basline, demonstrates computational efficiency.
 Approximate returns of ~3250 indicates that the agent has learned robust solution; the simulation environment walks without failing.

+In contrast to REINFORCE, the relative variance exhibited is similar.
+However, the policy improved in performance over longer training trajectories.

 #### 4.3.2 Research-based Hyperparmeters